line/ts-remove-unused/README.md

 The CLI will respect the `tsconfig.json` for loading source files.

 Here's an example of using the cli.
+Make sure to skip your entrypoint file.

 ```
-npx ts-remove-unused --skip 'src\/index\.ts'
+npx ts-remove-unused --skip 'src\/main\.ts'
 ```

 ### Check